goranorsander/go_libs/README.md

 When **C++11** was released I wanted to learn the new features introduced.
 I soon realized that it was unlikely to happen at work.
 Migrating the company C++ source code, projects, solutions, etc. was simply to big a task (and it still is, a least when the managers consider pros and cons).
-I wanted a reasonably challenging idea for a hobby project and decided to try implement an MFC-based application using the MVVM (Model–View–ViewModel) architecture pattern.
+I wanted a reasonably challenging idea for a hobby project and decided to try implement an **MFC**-based application using the **MVVM** (Model–View–ViewModel) architecture pattern.
 This was the start of the **GO C++ Libraries**.

 The **GO C++ Libraries** have two main implementations.
 The first uses C++11/14/17 and the **C++ Standard Library**